dllewellyn/AI-Tech-Scalers/presentation.md

 ### The Traditional Approach

-UI/UX designers and front-end developers follow established design sprints and development timelines with iterative design-development cycles.
+Designers and front-end developers go through the 5 stages of design thinking, prototyping and testing figmas with their users before handing off to frontend-developers for implementation.

 </div>

 <!--
+UI Development (7:39 - 10:13)
 Now let's look at building the user interface.

+Traditional: ~1-2 UX designers, 4-5 front-end developers.

 For **StandardBuild**, this is a significant team effort.
 We're estimating around 11 people, including UI/UX designers and front-end developers.

-They follow established processes: design sprints, user research, creating wireframes and mockups (perhaps in Figma), and then a handoff to front-end developers who implement the designs in code, using frameworks like React or Vue.
+They follow established processes: customer research, design sprints, user research, creating wireframes and mockups, and then a handoff to front-end developers who implement the designs in code.

 This involves iterative cycles of design, development, and feedback.

+As with any handoff, there's a high-degree of friction in this process.
 -->

 ---